Quota 1 and quota 2 applications

 You can apply for admission to the University of Copenhagen’s bachelor’s degree programmes via optagelse.dk.
 The information on optagelse.dk regarding the University of Copenhagen is in Danish only, as all our bachelor's degree programmes are taught in Danish.

 The application deadline is 15 March at 12.00.
 You are welcome to send your application from 1 February, when the application period at optagelse.dk starts.
-All admission requirements must be documented by the closing date for registration on 5 July.
+All admission requirements must be documented on 5 July at the latest.

 The enclosed documents must be official; signed and stamped by the issuing school or institution.
 If the documents are not in one of the major European languages or in Norwegian or Swedish, they must be accompanied, not substituted, by officially translated and certified copies.
 Please see the checklist for documentation.